-Specific Building/Location Information/Background Applicable Laws and Regulations Makeup of Campus Population Safety Considerations Unique Environment Hearings-student conduct, generate a range of emotions including anger, frustration, irritation, disappointment, resentment, bitterness, and hostility.
+Specific Building/Location Information/Background Applicable Laws and Regulations Makeup of Campus Population Safety Considerations Unique Environment - generate a range of emotions including anger, frustration, irritation, disappointment, resentment, bitterness, and hostility.
 Senate Bill 11 allows the University President to identify areas where concealed handguns are prohibited.
 The Texas Penal Code prohibits firearms on the premises of any government court.
 Formal disciplinary hearings and grievance actions can be similar to court proceedings.
-11 Removal or elimination of handguns in an environment that has the potential to become emotionally charged.
-Hearing proceedings are not unlike those associated with court hearings, in which handguns are not allowed in accordance with the Texas Penal Code. licensing, proficiency, petition for credit, and Senate Bill 11 allows the University President to identify areas where concealed handguns are prohibited.
-Testing is available to UTA students, non- UTA college students, K-12 students, and the general public.
-Contractual requirements of the testing companies prohibit personal items and/or specifically prohibit weapons in the Testing Center are the foundation for this recommendation.
-Research will continue to explore the policies and requirements of the testing companies.
+UTA faculty, staff and students will utilize this location for formal hearings. environment that has the potential to become emotionally charged.
+Hearing proceedings are not unlike those associated with court hearings, in which handguns are not allowed in accordance with the Texas Penal Code.
+The Testing Center-Davis Hall Testing for admissions, credit by exam, licensing, proficiency, petition for credit, and Texas Success Initiatives.
+Requirements and policies of many of the testing companies prohibit personal items and/or specifically prohibit weapons in the Testing Center.
+Testing is available to UTA students, non- UTA college students, K-12 students, and the general public. companies prohibit personal items and/or specifically prohibit weapons in the Testing Research will continue to explore the policies and requirements of the testing companies.
 Final recommendations will be made in the near future.